pchiorean/Indentz/README.md

 📍 _Suggested shortcut:_ ⌃E

-While Peter Kahrel's [**Batch Convert**](https://creativepro.com/files/kahrel/indesign/batch_convert.html) script is a 'Swiss army knife' PDF export tool, I needed a custom solution for my workflow that requires frequent changes to export settings; I also wanted direct access to some of them – the native export dialog has quite a few tabs and options and requires far too many clicks for my liking.

-There are two selectable workflows, with the options grouped into several categories.
-I will only list those that are not self-explanatory:
+Batch exports all open **.indd** documents or all documents from a selected folder using up to two customizable PDF presets.
+While Peter Kahrel's [**Batch Convert**](https://creativepro.com/files/kahrel/indesign/batch_convert.html) script is like a 'Swiss Army knife' export tool, this script is specifically designed to streamline workflows that need frequent PDF setting adjustments.
+It reduces the tedious clicking through multiple tabs and options in InDesign's native export dialog.
+(It also gave me a great opportunity to explore [ScriptUI](https://extendscript.docsforadobe.dev/user-interface-tools/scriptui-programming-model.html) development ;)).

 ![Quick export](.img/script-quickexport.png)
 ![](.img/script-quickexport-legend.svg)

+Two workflows are available, with options organized into several categories:

-**Source folder:** By default, all open documents will be exported.
-If nothing is open, this option allows you to select a folder as the source.
+**Source folder:** By default, the script exports all open documents.
+If no documents are open, you can select a source folder, optionally including its subfolders.

-**Workflow:** Active workflow(s) and their labels.
-At least a workflow must be active.
+**Workflow:** Choose which workflow(s) to use – at least one must be selected.
+The label is only informative.

-**Preset options:** After selecting an Adobe PDF Preset you can easily override some of its options.
+**Preset options:** Select an Adobe PDF Preset and customize specific settings as needed.

 **Document actions:**

+- **Update out of date links**: Updates all modified links before export.

-- **Skip do-not-print layers** will not export layers with names beginning with a dot or a hyphen (e.g., **.safety area**) plus a default list of _do-not-print_ layers (see [**`DNPLayersHide`**](#dnplayersshow-and-dnplayershide) below); you can also define a custom list with **Edit list**.
+- **Skip do-not-print layers:** Excludes layers whose names start with a dot or hyphen (like **.safety area**) and layers from the default _do-not-print_ list (see [**`DNPLayersHide`**](#dnplayersshow-and-dnplayershide) below).
+You can modify this list using the **Edit list** button.

-- **Run a script** will run a JavaScript or AppleScript before exporting – e.g., one of the other scripts from this section.
+- **Run a script**: Executes a JavaScript or AppleScript before export – e.g., one of the other scripts from this sectio. ;)

 **Output options:**

-- **Export in a custom folder:** Files export to the source document's folder by default.
-You can specify a different folder if needed.
+- **Export in a custom folder:** Choose a different output location instead of the default source document folder.

-- **Add a suffix:** This string will be appended to the name of the exported files.
+- **Add a suffix:** Appends this text to the exported file names.
   > 🎓 Add a suffix to a preset by including it after the _last_ underscore.
 For example, selecting preset `X4_350dpi_39L300_HighRes` will automatically set the suffix to `HighRes`.

-- **Sort files into subfolders by suffix**: Files will be sorted into subfolders matching their suffix name, using the text before the first `+` character.
-For example, `HighRes/` for suffix `HighRes`, and also `HighRes/` for suffix `HighRes+Diecut`.
+- **Sort files into subfolders by suffix**: Creates subfolders named after the suffix and sorts files accordingly.
+  > 🎓 It only uses the text before the first `+` character – for example, it creates `HighRes/` for the suffix `HighRes` and `HighRes/` for the suffix `HighRes+Diecut`.

-- **Sort files into subfolders by date**: Files will be exported in a subfolder named `MM.DD` (current month/day).
+- **Sort files into subfolders by date**: Creates subfolders named `MM.DD` (current month/day) and sorts files accordingly.

+- **Export as separate pages/spreads**: Creates individual PDF files for each page or spread instead of a single multi-page document.

-- **Overwrite existing files:** Files will be overwritten if saved to the same location.
+- **Overwrite existing files:** Overwrites files with matching names if saved to the same location.
 If unchecked, files will get unique names with incremented numbers – for example, if `Document_LowRes2.pdf` exists anywhere in the export folder or its subfolders, the new file will be named `Document_LowRes3.pdf`.

 **Source update:**

-- **Save modified documents:** Updates source documents after export – e.g., to preserve any script-applied changes.
+- **Save modified documents:** Preserves changes made during export, including any script modifications.

-- **Use 'Save as...' to reduce size:** This is particularly helpful for documents that have been edited multiple times, as regular saves can accumulate and increase the file size.
+- **Use 'Save as...' to reduce size:** Helps minimize file size, especially for frequently edited documents, as regular saves can accumulate and increase the file size.

 **Global options:**

-- **Upgrade [Converted] documents**: Will upgrade documents from previous versions of InDesign.
+- **Upgrade [Converted] documents**: Converts documents from older InDesign versions to the current version.

 > 🎓 Settings are automatically saved each time you run the script.
 However, holding the **Opt/Alt** key while clicking **Start** will prevent settings from updating during the current session.